z5267282/mve/README.md

     trf.DELETIONS : [
         <file name>
     ],
+    trf.PATHS : {
         trf.SOURCE_PATH      : [ list of folders in the source path ],
         trf.RENAME_PATH      : [ list of folders in the edit path ],
         trf.DESTINATION_PATH : [ list of folders in the destination path ]
+    }
 }
 ```